Hi, I am Chad. I’ve got some great stretches you can do at work to counteract the negative effects of being seated all day long.

 I encourage you to move at work so you don’t get stuck in the forward flexion or bent spine position, causing frequent pain that many people are experiencing.

 We have an easy concept that we would like you to follow in our Sitting Solution Program.
 It’s important to move for 2 to 4 minutes every 30 to 45 minutes to prevent things like stagnation and adaptation.
 Today, we’ve got a great mini-routine for you to do that doesn’t involve any equipment.
 It’s very simple.
 You can even do it if you are in a cubicle or have limited space.

 What we are going to do here is 2 Rounds of:

 - 30 seconds Womb Squat

 Have your clock or timer in the background.
 Do these movements twice.
-These are two movements that address many of the issues that we face from frequently sitting.
-You can go through these exercises with me.
-I am going to explain how to do these movements as we go along.
+These two movements address many of the issues we face from frequently sitting.
+You can go through these great stretches to do at work with me.
+I will explain how to do these movements as we go along.

 The clock is starting.
 Let’s go for it.

 These are samples of great stretches to do at work:

 Begin by standing with your feet together and your arms at your sides.
 Squeeze your glutes and straighten your legs.
 Retract your head and raise your arms at your sides to shoulder height.
 Rotate your arms to point your thumbs behind you, then rotate them back to the forward position.
 Keep your gaze forward.
 Make sure you squeeze your glutes and your legs.
 Extend your thoracic spine as you externally and internally rotate your shoulders.